-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), discovered at the end of 2019, is the cause of the disease COVID-19.
-1-2 Both SARS-CoV-2 and SARS-CoV, the cause of the 2002 SARS epidemic, are of the genus betacoronavirus and are closely related.
-Transmission of SARS-CoV-2 is primarily through close contact with infected patients via expelled respiratory droplets, usually from coughing or sneezing.
-1-2
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). discovered at the end of 2019, is the cause of the disease COVID-19.1-2 Both SARS-CoV-2 and SARS-CoV, the cause of the 2002 SARS epidemic, are of the genus betacoronavirus and are closely related.2 Transmission of SARS-CoV-2 is primarily through close contact with infected patients via expelled respiratory droplets, usually from coughing or sneezing.1

-Due to its high transmission rate and severeness, COVID-19 has emerged as a global pandemic that has forced lockdowns and quarantine protocols from countries all over the world.
-Though diagnoses are primarily conducted using viral nucleic acid detection via real-time reverse transcriptase PCR, many false negatives have been reported and there is urgent need for serological antibody screening as a more robust and reliable test methodology. \\
+Due to its high transmission rate and severeness, COVID-19 has emerged as a global pandemic that has forced lockdowns and quarantine protocols from countries all over the world.3 Though diagnoses are primarily conducted using viral nucleic acid detection via real-time reverse transcriptase PCR, many false negatives have been reported and there is urgent need for serological antibody screening as a more robust and reliable test methodology.

 Tests for immunoglobulin G (IgG) antibodies are of particular interest since they are produced in high amounts and indicate previous or recovering infection of pathogens.
 High levels of IgG are also known to mark immunity to a pathogen.
 Additionally, IgG antibodies can be a good marker for efficacy of treatment of COVID-19 and successful immunization against SARS-CoV-2.
-However, IgG antibodies to SARS-CoV-2 do not usally appear in detectable levels until 10-20 days after symptom onset.
-Therefore it is recommended that patient samples be repeated on a weekly basis to monitor the increase and stabilization of anti-SARS-CoV-2 IgG antibodies.
+However, IgG antibodies to SARS-CoV-2 do not usually appear in detectable levels until 10-20 days after symptom onset.
+7-8 Therefore it is recommended that patient samples be repeated on a weekly basis to monitor the increase and stabilization of anti-SARS-CoV-2 S1-RBD IgG antibodies

-The Anti-SARS-CoV-2 (COVID-19) IgG AccuLite® CLIA test kit is a qualitative test designed to produce highly sensitive and specific results with a simple and brief protocol.
-The test utilizes a recombinant nucleocapsid protein (rNCP) from SARS-CoV-2 coated on microwells to capture native antibodies in the sample.
+The Anti-SARS-CoV-2 (COVID-19) S1-RBD IgG AccuBind® ELISA test kit is a qualitative test designed to produce highly sensitive and specific results with a simple and brief protocol.
+The test utilizes a recombinant receptor binding domain (RBD) from the spike region of SARS-CoV-2 coated on microwells to capture native antibodies in the sample.
 In the first step, prediluted samples are added directly to the wells.
-After the first incubation, excess sample material is washed out and an anti-human IgG (anti-hIgG) antibody labeled with an enzyme is added to the wells.
-After the second incubation, excess material is washed out again and chemiluminescent reagent is added to produce light through the reaction with the enzyme and hydrogen peroxide.
+After the first incubation, excess sample material is washed out and an anti-human IgG (anti-hlgG) antibody labeled with an enzyme is added to the wells.
+After the second incubation, excess material is washed out again and substrate is added to produce a measurable color through the reaction with the enzyme and hydrogen peroxide.